Our TAX STRATEGY

 UK Greetings Limited – Tax Strategy

 This document, which has been approved by the Board of Directors of UK Greetings Limited (“UKG”), provides an overview of the tax strategy, tax policy and risk management of UKG.
-The strategy is prepared in accordance with the requirements of Schedule 19 of the Finance Act 2016, and is effective from the start of the accounting period commencing 1 March 2017.
+The strategy is prepared in accordance with the requirements of Schedule 19 of the Finance Act 2016, and is effective for the year ending 28 February 2022.

-UKG is a UK-based, wholly-owned subsidiary of American Greetings Corporation (“AG”).
+UKG is a UK-based, wholly-owned subsidiary of A.G.
+(UK) Inc. A.G.
+(UK) Inc. is a subsidiary of American Greetings Corporation (“AG”).

 We are committed to being a responsible business in all aspects, and paying the right amount of tax, at the right time, is a fundamental principle of our operation.